 No specific treatment for COVID-19 is currently FDA approved; however, in accordance with preliminary clinical trial data, the COVID-19 Treatment Guidelines Panel (NIH) have recommended the investigational antiviral drug remdesivir for the treatment of COVID-19 in hospitalized patients with severe disease (O2 ≤94% on room air), requiring supplemental oxygen or mechanical ventilation.
 Remdesivir is not approved by the FDA, and is only available through an FDA emergency use authorization, in clinical trials, or through an emergency access program for children and pregnant patients.

 While corticosteroids have been widely used in hospitalized patients with severe illness in China , the benefit of corticosteroid use cannot be determined based upon uncontrolled observational data.
-Therefore, corticosteroids should be avoided unless indicated for other reasons, such as management of chronic obstructive pulmonary disease or septic shock.
+The use of corticosteroids may be indicated for other reasons, such as management of chronic obstructive pulmonary disease or septic shock.
 The COVID-19 Treatment Guidelines Panel (NIH) recommends using dexamethasone for the treatment of COVID-19 in patients who are mechanically ventilated and in patients who require supplemental oxygen but who are not mechanically ventilated.

-The majority of Inpatient management revolves around the supportive management of the most common complications of severe COVID-19: pneumonia, hypoxemic respiratory failure/ARDS, sepsis and septic shock, cardiomyopathy and arrhythmia, acute kidney injury, and complications from prolonged hospitalization including secondary bacterial infections, thromboembolism, gastrointestinal bleeding, and critical illness polyneuropathy/myopathy.
-[25,26,27,28]
+The majority of inpatient management revolves around the supportive management of the most common complications of severe COVID-19: pneumonia, hypoxemic respiratory failure/ARDS, sepsis and septic shock, cardiomyopathy and arrhythmia, acute kidney injury, and complications from prolonged hospitalization including secondary bacterial infections, thromboembolism, gastrointestinal bleeding, and critical illness polyneuropathy/myopathy.
+[35,36,37,38]

 Visualization of Symptoms of COVID19 Over Time, ~5 Days After Exposure

-Volunteers from 53+ countries on 6 continents have produced and distributed more than 12 million medical supplies in response to the COVID-19 Pandemic.
+Volunteers from 55+ countries on 6 continents have produced and distributed millions of medical supplies in response to the COVID-19 Pandemic.
 You can take a part in this effort to fight the virus and slow its spread.